Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Datatypes/Datatype-refresher.md

 typeof null; // "object"
 ```

-This is a historical bug in JavaScript.
+This is a historical JavaScript bug.

-Difference:
+Difference between `undefined` and `null`:

 ```js
 let a;